Andy19961017/ML2018SPRING/final/README.md

 2.Ranked 1st out of 11 teams in the Kaggle competition.
 [Link](https://www.kaggle.com/c/ml-2018spring-final-tv-conversation/leaderboard).

 ## Key Technical Details
+1.Train word embeddings with a large corpus.
+2.Classification model architecture:
+  - Input two sentences, the conversation and the sentence right next to it.
-1.LSTM is used encode input sentences.
+  - LSTM is used encode input sentences.
-2.Cosine similarity is used to compare sentence similarity.
-Choose the most similar one.
+  - Cosine similarity is used to compare sentence similarity.
+  - If the two sentences have high cosine similarity, they should appear right next to each other.
-2.”Random data processing method” is invented to augment training data, boosting accuracy for 6 %.
+3.Parse training data into positive and negative pairs and train the model. ”Random data processing method” is invented to augment training data, boosting accuracy for 6 %.
+4.Parse the testing data.
+Pair the diven conversation up with each option (resulting in 5 pairs per problem).
+5.The pair with highest similarity should be the answer.
-3.Detailed description is provided in [here](https://github.com/Andy19961017/ML2018SPRING/blob/master/final/Report.pdf).
+6.Detailed description is provided [here](https://github.com/Andy19961017/ML2018SPRING/blob/master/final/Report.pdf).

 ## Testing Command
 If you want to predict on the given testing_data.csv